-Note: Using of the Do not forward option is meaningless for reverse DNS queries as the DNS module in Kerio Control cannot respond to them by itself.
+Using of the Do not forward option is meaningless for reverse DNS queries as the DNS module in Kerio Control cannot respond to them by itself.

-10.2 DHCP server
+11.2 DHCP server

-The DHCP protocol (Dynamic Host Configuration Protocol) is used for easy TCP/IP configuration of hosts within the network.
+The DHCP protocol is used for easy TCP/IP configuration of hosts within the network.
 Upon an operation system start-up, the client host sends a configuration request that is detected by the DHCP server.
 The DHCP server selects appropriate configuration parameters (IP address with appropriate subnet mask and other optional parameters, such as IP address of the default gateway, addresses of DNS servers, domain name, etc.) for the client stations.
-All client parameters are configured automatically from the DHCP server.
+All client parameters can be set at the server only - at individual hosts, enable the option that TCP/IP parameters are configured automatically from the DHCP server.
 For most operating systems (e.g. Windows, Linux, etc.), this option is set by default - it is not necessary to perform any additional settings at client hosts.